-More travel chaos as queues build up at Dover ahead of Easter weekend
+Another Easter of chaos begins with queues at Dover and French strikes

 The government says it has contingency plans in place.
 Travellers are told to allow 10 weeks for passport processing, and have been warned not to book travel before they have a valid travel document.

-The Scottish airline Loganair is seeking to attract business from travellers who are waiting for passports.
+Scottish airline Loganair is seeking to attract business from travellers who are waiting for passports.
 The carrier tweeted: “Not booked your summer holiday yet?
 Passport or no passport, you can still head to these stunning UK beaches.”

 Join our commenting forum